peterse/peterse.github.io/docs/_posts/2023-06-06-Early-bird-gets-the-worm.md

 #### Methodology

 I gathered article metadata using the arXiv OAI-PMH interface and arXiv API.
 I used a cutoff time of 14:00 Eastern for all (initial) submissions after Jan 1, 2017 and 16:00 Eastern before then, EDT or EST depending on daylight savings.
+The dataset consists of about 105,000 arXiv submissions from April 2007 to December 2022, with the exception of Fig. 5 which includes data from as early as the arXiv API can query.

 #### Limitations